ryanatkn/fuz_code/README.md

-this library is lighter and [vastly faster](#benchmarks) for runtime usage because it uses JS regexps instead of the [Onigurama regexp engine](https://shiki.matsu.io/guide/regex-engines) used by TextMate grammars.
-However, Prism grammars are much simpler and less powerful than TextMate's.
+this library is lighter and [vastly faster](#benchmarks) for runtime usage because it uses JS regexps instead of the [Onigurama regexp engine](https://shiki.matsu.io/guide/regex-engines) used by TextMate grammars, and because Prism grammars are much simpler and less powerful than TextMate's.

 The [default theme](src/lib/theme.css) integrates with my CSS design system [Moss](https://github.com/ryanatkn/moss).